nfrigus/afterbirthachievements/README.md

 Simple web application for allowing a given Steam user to follow their progress towards completing achievements in [Afterbirth+](http://store.steampowered.com/app/570660/).

+As anyone familiar with it will undoubtedly notice, this is very strongly inspired by the incredibly useful http://theriebel.de/tboirah/, which aggregates achievements for Rebirth and Afterbirth.

 Building
 --------